-The Texas Citizens Participation Act is at risk from HB 2730/SB 2162.
-The Texas Citizens Participation Acts has a “unique role in protecting the democratic process that allows our state to function.” - Texas Supreme Court.
+The Texas Citizens Participation Act is at risk from SB 896.
+The Texas Citizens Participation Acts has a “unique role in protecting the democratic process that allows our state to function.” – Texas Supreme Court.
 Learn more to see how you can help.

 Since its unanimous passage in 2011, the TCPA has disposed of innumerable meritless lawsuits filed in retaliation for Texans exercising their First Amendment right to free speech.
 It has been used to protect countless individuals, organizations and public officials, including: domestic violence victims; online commenters; people who report wrongdoing to police, the media , or the government; candidates for public office; investigative reporting; law enforcement; and more, when meritless lawsuits have been filed against them for exercising their First Amendment rights.